COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Proposed Method: COREA

-\section{Proposed Method : COREA}
+\section{Proposed Method: COREA}

-We propose COREA, a joint training framework that integrates relightable 3DGS with a SDF for accurate geometry reconstruction and PBR.
-As illustrated in Fig.~\ref{fig:framework}, COREA performs bidirectional 3D-to-3D supervision using both depth and normal cues.
-Depth-guided alignment provides coarse geometric consistency, while depth-gradient and normal refine fine-scale geometry in both representations.
-We further employ a density-control mechanism that prevents excessive Gaussian splitting and preserves both geometric fidelity and rendering quality.
-By unifying geometry learning and relightable rendering, COREA achieves precise geometry reconstruction and BRDF-lighting decomposition.
+\jy{As illustrated in Fig.~\ref{fig:framework}, COREA couples an \jyn{SDF and relightable 3DGS on a shared underlying surface through the continuous SDF normal field and geometry-constrained depth signals from 3D Gaussians.}} \jyn{The continuous SDF normal field stabilizes Gaussian normal formation and supports normal-aware densification to capture fine-scale geometry.
+Conversely, geometry-constrained relightable 3DGS provides reliable depth signals for SDF alignment, while pixel-wise depth gradients from the 3DGS depth map refine SDF geometry by guiding SDF normal alignment.
+A Dual-Density Control mechanism regularizes densification by balancing photometric and geometric gradients, stabilizing geometry learning and suppressing redundant splitting.
+COREA couples stable geometry learning from coarse depth to fine surface detail on a shared underlying surface and jointly supports SH-based NVS, surface reconstruction, and inverse PBR.}

-COREA operates in two stages.
-The first stage focuses on geometric alignment through bidirectional 3D-to-3D supervision (Sec.~\ref{BDS}).
-This stage alternates between two complementary steps: (i) Depth-guided SDF Alignment (DSA), which aligns the SDF geometry using both the rendered depth and its pixel-wise gradients from 3DGS, and (ii) Normal-guided Gaussian Alignment (NGA), where Gaussians are first projected onto the SDF depth surface and then refined using SDF normals to capture fine-scale geometry and trigger densification.
-During NGA, normal-aware densification enhances geometric detail, while Dual-Density Control (DDC) (Sec.~\ref{DDC}) periodically suppresses redundant splitting to maintain memory efficiency.
-After the geometry converges, the second stage performs inverse PBR (Sec.~\ref{PBR}), optimizing BRDF parameters and lighting on the learned geometry to enable accurate and spatially consistent relighting.
-In our implementation, we use R3DG~\cite{R3DG} for the 3D Gaussian representation and NeuS~\cite{neus} for the \mbox{SDF representation}.
+\jyn{COREA operates in two stages (Alg.~\ref{alg:corea_train}.)
+The first stage focuses on \jyn{geometric coupling between an SDF and relightable 3DGS (Sec.~\ref{BDS}).} This stage alternates between two complementary steps: (i) Depth-guided SDF Alignment (DSA) performs \jyn{depth-guided ray sampling using the relightable 3DGS depth map and refines the SDF normal field by matching SDF normals to pixel-wise depth gradients from the 3DGS depth map.} (ii) Normal-guided Gaussian Alignment (NGA) projects Gaussians onto the \jyn{SDF surface} and then refines Gaussian normals with the SDF normal field to capture fine-scale geometry and drive normal-aware densification.
+Dual Density Control regularizes \jyn{normal-aware densification} with both photometric and geometric gradients to prevent excessive splitting.
+After the geometry converges, the second stage performs inverse PBR (Sec.~\ref{PBR}), optimizing BRDF parameters and lighting on the learned geometry to enable accurate and spatially consistent relighting.} In our implementation, we use R3DG~\cite{R3DG} for the 3D Gaussian representation and NeuS~\cite{neus} for the \mbox{SDF representation}. \jyn{Further algorithmic details of DSA and NGA are provided in the \textit{supplementary material.}}